ShamsUlAzeem/euclides-test-docs/use-cases/e-commerce/README.md

 ## Testing the Application

-The EuclidesDB server would be running on port 8000 on localhost, while the flask web application would be running on port 5000.
+The *EuclidesDB* server would be running on port `8000` on localhost, serving **ResNet18**, while the flask web application would be running on port `5000`.
 To interact with the application, navigate to the following url:
 `http://localhost:5000/recommend?url=<your_image_url>`

 Replace `<your_image_url>` with an image URL you wanna get recommendations for.
 For example, `http://localhost:5000/recommend?url=https://farm5.staticflickr.com/4908/44265208170_24c0da35d1_q_d.jpg`.
 The app will load the image, run it through the classifier and get recommendations for you via the flickr API.